infrasonar/docs/docs/collectors/probes/appliance/credentials.md

 Some InfraSonar probes require configuration and/or credentials to execute / authenticate its queries.
 A good example is the WMI-probe that requires Windows domain credentials to perform WMI queries.

-Credentials are stored in a [yaml](https://en.wikipedia.org/wiki/YAML) formatted file on the [appliance](index.md) hosting the InfraSonar probes.
+Credentials are stored in a [yaml](https://en.wikipedia.org/wiki/YAML) formatted file in the `data/config` directory in the directory from which you deployed InfraSonar.
+As we suggest using `/etc/infrasonar` the `infrasonar.yaml` file would be located here: `/etc/infrasonar/data/config`

+!!! note "Indentation is meaningful in YAML"
+    Make sure that you use spaces, rather than tab characters, to indent sections.
+In the default configuration files 2 spaces per indentation level are used, We recommend you do the same.

 ## infrasonar.yaml basics

-The `infrasonar.yaml` file has a straighforward structure allowing probe specific configurations and per asset deviations from a default configuration.
+The `infrasonar.yaml` file has a straightforward structure allowing probe specific configurations and per asset deviations from a default configuration.

 The basic structure looks like this: